5-MeO-NMT: Pharmacodynamics

 5-MeO-NMT is a potent agonist of the serotonin 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 It is a full agonist or near-full agonist of all of these receptors except for the serotonin 5-HT_{1A} receptor, where it is a partial agonist.
 It additionally displays a high affinity for multiple other serotonin receptors.
 The drug is also a very weak serotonin releasing agent and has sub micromolar affinity for dopamine D_{4} receptor.

-5-MeO-NMT does not produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents, and in some cases even reduced total HTRs.
+There is conflicting data on its effects in mammals.
+In a study in 1964, Taborsky and McIsaac found 5-methoxy-NMT to have a 'moderately disruptive effect on conditioned behavior' in rats.
+Another study found it does not produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents, and in some cases even reduced total HTRs.
 On the other hand, it does induce serotonin 5-HT_{1A} receptor-mediated hypothermia and hypolocomotion.
 Earlier reports had stated that 5-MeO-NMT and its N-demethylated analogue 5-methoxytryptamine were inactive, but this proved not to be the case.

 Chemistry

 Synthesis

-The chemical synthesis of 5-MeO-NMT has been descibed.
+The chemical synthesis of 5-MeO-NMT has been described.